Help the Huron River watershed protect the remaining natural areas in the watershed.

 Here’s a great chance to get outdoors, see beautiful natural areas, and conduct real science to help the Huron.
 Our volunteer teams travel to natural areas in the watershed, where they assess the area’s environmental quality.
 This information helps us understand which areas are most important to preserve, and why, so that we can give helpful advice to governments and landowners who want to help protect the Huron River.”

-HRWC’s new ONLINE PLANT GUIDE, showing all the plants identified on our bioreserve sites so far
+Check out our online plant guides, showing all the plants identified on our assessment sites so far:

 Wetland Plants--These are plants that can be found in wetland environments.
 Species are organized in this set by those most frequently found to least frequently found.

 Grassland Plants-– These are plants that are found in local grassland environments.
 Each species is organized in this set by those found most frequently to least frequently.